aisingapore/TagUI/README.md

 - Filename can have no extension, .txt or .js or .tagui extension
 - Type tagui without parameters to see its version and options

-> if your command prompt or terminal font size is too small, you can set it to much larger font sizes for easier reading
+> If your command prompt or terminal font size is too small, you can set it to much larger font sizes for easier reading.
-> the following example will run a script to perform a search on Yahoo website and capture a screenshot of the results
+> The following example will run a script to perform a search on Yahoo website and capture a screenshot of the results.

 **Windows** - unzip the tagui folder to c:\\.
 Open command prompt with Start Menu -> type run -> type cmd and enter